rkaunismaa/LangChain-Playground/README.md

 Gonna create a 'Model_Evaluation' sub-folder that will contain notebooks for various local models I want to test through LMStudio.

+Yeah!
+I want to see exactly what is being sent from Visual Studio Code to LMStudio ... remember Fiddler??
+Hmm current searches on 'https debugging proxy' brings up WireShark ...
+I remember starting to look at this and going nowhere with it ...

 ## Sunday, April 14, 2024

 Starting to go through the [LangChain v0.1.0](https://www.youtube.com/playlist?list=PLfaIDFEXuae0gBSJ9T0w7cu7iJZbH3T31) videos on YouTube by Harrison Chase.
 This content is from January 2024 ...